What is ecology?

 Ecology is the study of the distribution and abundance of organisms, the interaction between organisms, the interaction between organisms and their environment, and structure and function of ecosystems.

-Governments and citizens around the world are increasingly aware of the ecological consequences of atmospheric pollution and climate change.
-Much of the pollution is caused by burning fossil fuel.
+Governments and citizens around the world are increasingly aware of the consequences of atmospheric pollution and climate change.
 In large-scale experiments, plants and animals are exposed to carefully controlled atmospheres and different ecological conditions.
-These include raised levels of sulphur dioxide, oxides of nitrogen, ozone and carbon dioxide.
-Scientists have discovered how plants and the insects that feed on them respond to pollution and climate change.
-Predictions can then be made about changes in distribution of plants and animals and how crop and forestry yields might be affected.
+Scientists use this information to understand how they respond to pollution levels, and make predictions about future climate change.

-Can we fish the ocean without destroying its riches?
+Can we fish the ocean without depleting its riches?